SoumiPi/RasaProject/README.md

 ## License

 Specify the project's licensing information here, including any open-source licenses used.
 ```

-This CSS provides a basic style for the documentation, making it easier to read and visually appealing.
-If you are using a Markdown viewer that supports HTML and CSS, you can include this style directly; otherwise, include it in the relevant HTML files if generating documentation from Markdown.
+This revised documentation provides clear instructions for installing Rasa and initializing a project, along with a streamlined explanation of the project's structure and other key sections.
+The focus is on making it easy for users to set up and start working with Rasa without additional complexities.